RevolutionAnalytics/plyrmr/docs/tutorial.md

 ## Why does `plyrmr` have `bind.cols`, `transmute` and `where` instead of `transform`, `summarize` and `subset`

 The main goal of plyrmr if providing big-data close equivalents of well known and useful data frame manipulations and in fact an early design did not define any new functions for data frames.
 So why try to reinvent the wheel with `bind.cols`, `transmute` and `where`?
 The main reason is that `transform`, `mutate` & C. work best interactively, at the prompt, but they have some problems when used in other functions or packages.
 The evaluation of arguments can break, and the reason is very technical and covered in [another document](non-standard-eval.md).
 But most recently we've been able to overcome this problem at least for `select`, so why not go the whole nine yards?
 First of all, we need multi-row summaries.
 These are not possible in either `plyr` or `dplyr` as of this writing (there is an issue open about this, so things may change).
 Multi-row summaries are extremely important in statistics (quantiles, sketches etc).
-Next is support for lis columns, which are needed for things like models, see the last section.
-Third, we can't swallow the naming of functions that pretend to do more than they actually can, like `transform`.
+Next is support for list columns, which are needed for things like models, see the last section.
+Third, we can't stand functions that pretend to do more than they actually can, like `transform`.
 It's a silly vocabulary land grab that doesn't help anyone.
 Finally, we hate grumpy defaults, like functions that silently drop unnamed arguments, such as  &mdash; you've guessed it  &mdash; `transform`.
 Functions in `plyrmr` try a little harder to be helpful and, in that case, make up sensible names.
 It's possible that as `dplyr` matures we will buy into that API more extensively.
 Alredy today, you can use a `magic.wand` (see below) to give Hadoop powers to many functions in `dplyr`.

 ## Combining Operations